Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 ---
-id: create-and-run-first-project
+id: create-first-project
-title: Create and run your first project
+title: Create your first project
 description: Run a simple workflow and learn how to use Teradata AI Unlimited.
 sidebar_position: 1
 tags: